Trichoscopy: The Diagnostic Tool That Should Be Standard in Every Hair Consultation

-Trichoscopy, the use of a handheld dermatoscope to examine the scalp and hair shafts at magnification of typically 20–70×, has become the standard diagnostic tool in dermatology hair clinics over the past fifteen years.
+Trichoscopy, the use of a handheld dermatoscope to examine the scalp and hair shafts at magnification of typically 20 to 70×, has become the standard diagnostic tool in dermatology hair clinics over the past fifteen years.
 It enables visualisation of follicular openings, perifollicular structures, hair shaft characteristics, and scalp surface features that are invisible to the naked eye.
 For a tool that costs a few hundred pounds and adds minutes to a consultation, the diagnostic uplift is enormous.

 Specific trichoscopic features differentiate hair loss types.
 Androgenetic alopecia shows hair shaft diameter variability (different thicknesses in different follicles), peripilar brown halos around miniaturised follicles, and an increased number of vellus hairs.
 Alopecia areata shows characteristic 'exclamation mark' hairs, yellow dots representing empty follicles, and black dots from fractured hairs.
 Scarring alopecias show loss of follicular openings, the most important single finding because it indicates permanent destruction.